tillkruss/alfred-laravel-docs/README.md

 Either press `⌘Y` to Quick Look the result, or press `<enter>` to open it in your web browser.

+## Spoiler to Windows guys

+Alfred is not supported in Windows.
+Mac OS only.

 ## Changing Branches

 By default this workflow searches the `master` branch of the docs.
 However, you can change that to any branch listed on [laravel.com/docs](https://laravel.com/docs).